getporter/porter/docs/content/cli/parameters_show.md

 ---
 ## porter parameters show

-Show a Parameter
+Show a Parameter Set

 ### Synopsis

-Show a particular parameter set, including all named parameters and their corresponding mappings.
+Show a named parameter set, including all named parameters and their corresponding mappings.

 ```
 porter parameters show [flags]